Ultrastable jammed sphere packings with a wide range of particle dispersities: Results

-The TDOF moves employed in Refs.\ \cite{hagh22,bolton24,kapteijns19} produced much larger changes in $P(\sigma)$ because they were applied \textit{throughout} the particle-growth process.
-In contrast, our approach minimizes changes in $P(\sigma)$ by not implementing TDOF moves until near the end of this process.
-Thus one can imagine that the effects of including TDOF moves highlighted in Fig.\ \ref{fig:2} could be at least partially reproduced in experiments using a suitably designed packing-preparation protocol.
+The TDOF moves employed in Refs.\ \cite{hagh22,bolton24} produced much larger changes in $P(\sigma)$ because they were applied \textit{throughout} the particle-growth process.
+In contrast, our approach \otherchanges{(like that of Ref.\ \cite{kim24})} minimizes changes in $P(\sigma)$ by not implementing TDOF moves until near the end of this process.
+Thus one can imagine that the effects of including TDOF moves highlighted in Fig.\ \ref{fig:2} could be at least partially reproduced in experiments, using a suitably designed packing-preparation protocol.

 Previous studies of how preparation protocol affects jammed packings' ($\phi_{\rm J},\Psi$) \cite{donev04c,ozawa17} have shown that for fixed $P(\sigma)$ and $\Delta$, systems with larger $\phi_{\rm J}$ have higher rattler fractions $f_{\rm ratt}$, more bond-orientational and icosahedral-like order, reduced Voronoi-cell asphericity, and larger low-$k$ spectral densities (i.e. smaller long-wavelength packing-fraction fluctuations \cite{zachary11b}).
 We have already shown that employing TDOF moves reverses the $\phi_{\rm J}$-dependence of $f_{\rm ratt}$, and we do not attempt to duplicate the other structural analyses here.
-Instead we ask a simpler question:\ does employing SWAP and TDOF moves during particle growth qualitatively change packings' structural order, in ways that are readily apparent to the naked eye?
-Figure \ref{fig:4} shows that the changes are, in fact, rather subtle.
-In particular, employing SWAP moves does \textit{not} produce fractionated polycrystalline packings, as it did for low-$\alpha$ ellipses \cite{hoy24b} and for hard-sphere liquids with $P(\sigma) \sim \sigma^{-3}$ and $\Delta \lesssim 0.10$ that were equilibrated at sufficiently large $\phi_{\rm eq}$ \cite{ninarello17}.
-The only difference that is clear in these snapshots is that employing SWAP and TDOF moves allows small particles to more efficiently fill the gaps between the larger ones.
+Instead we ask a simpler question:\ does employing SWAP and TDOF moves during particle growth \textit{qualitatively} change packings' structural order?